Tactitocalon/PowerShade/README.md

 ![img.png](img.png)

-Note: This tool does not completely uninstall GShade.
+Note: This tool does not uninstall GShade.
 For that, try this tool: https://github.com/MirisWisdom/GShade.Nuke